MURPHY O’CONNOR CASE. THE REAL STORY, BY MAIKE HICKSON. IL CASO MURPHY O’CONNOR. LA VERA STORIA, DI MAIKE HICKSON.

 Il fatto che fino al 2013, le accuse della donna vittima non siano state investigate accuratamente secondo il protocollo è particolarmente sorprendente alla luce del fatto che questa donna vittima sta diventando anziana.
 Dal momento che aveva 13 o 14 anni negli anni ’60 al tempo dell’abuso, potrebbe bene ora essere nei suoi sessanta o settant’anni.

 La semplice omissione di questi fatti da parte di The Tablet è fuorviante ed è persino una distorsione tendenziosa, come se Nichols stesso avesse preso prontamente l’iniziativa con la CDF nel 2013.
 Alla luce di questi fatti potrebbe essere utile chiede a mons.
-Robert Olivier – l’ufficiale della CDF che si è occupato di questo caso a Roma – se pensa che il protocollo corretto sia stato seguito all’epoca.
+Robert Oliver – l’ufficiale della CDF che si è occupato di questo caso a Roma – se pensa che il protocollo corretto sia stato seguito all’epoca.

 Torniamo a ricordare che non è stato Nichols, ma il vescovo di Portsmouth e quello di Northampton – che non erano contenti del modo in cui la CDF aveva gestito il caso di abusi nel 2011, specialmente alla luce del fatto che non aveva mai sentito l’interessata – che hanno spinto Nichols a contattare la CDF una volta di più nel 2013.